mbinnun/MBPUP/README.md

 Known issues:
 =
-On the 64bit distros, sometimes the PcManFM file manager crashes right after the user login.
+On the 64bit distros of MBPUP, sometimes the PcManFM file manager crashes right after the user login.
+-
 Resolution: run 'sudo rm /var/crash/\*' on the terminal and reload PcManFM.
 You're not supposed to experience another crash till the end of the session.